Heatr/CryptOfTheJavaDancer/README.md

-# CryptOfTheJavaDanser
+# CryptOfTheJavaDancer
-Copycat of Crypt Of the NecroDanser using JavaFX for a group project (Made with Neatbeans 8.2).
+Copycat of Crypt Of the NecroDancer using JavaFX for a group project (Made with Neatbeans 8.2).